 Stephen and Rachel had their first date at an auction.
 Neither of them knew how significant this would be in years to come.

 Stephen was a beloved vendor at New York City’s famed Chelsea Flea Markets.
 Every weekend he would arrive in the city with his van full of treasures, fresh from auction.
-His booth boasted everything from antique furniture to bric-a-brac to vintage jewelry.
-Though his true passion.
+His booth boasted everything from antique furniture to bric-a-brac to vintage jewelry- his true passion.
 Rachel, a lifelong antiques collector and a teacher by trade, was a natural addition to Stephen’s flea market operation.
 The once rambling heaps of jewelry at Stephen's booth benefited from the thoughtful structure Rachel infused.

 Stephen Cooper is a GIA certified Diamond Grader with more than 20 years in the jewelry business.
 He was a contemporary fine jeweler for his company, Provincetown Jewelers, before moving on to a specialization in vintage and antique jewelry.
 He attended Hebrew University, Jerusalem, for English Studies.